 Palmer was an integral part of Manitowish Waters, its history and development.
-He served in government and civic organizations , as well as being on the board of the Chamber of Commerce (the picture of Palmer behind me is from the 1959 Chamber of Commerce guide when he served as its president).
-Palmer built classic buildings in a distinct northwoods architectural style.
+He served in government and several civic organizations, as well as being on the board of the Chamber of Commerce (the picture of Palmer is from the 1959 Chamber of Commerce guide when he served as its president).
+Palmer built classic buildings in a distinct Northwoods architectural style.
 One such building is the lodge at Voss’, which was recently entered in the National and State Registers of Historic Places.
-This award in recognition of Palmer’s contributions to Manitowish Waters’ identity and history.
+This award is in recognition of Palmer’s contributions to Manitowish Waters’ identity and history.

 Forrest Johnson was always fascinated by his father-in-law John LaFave’s stories about Abe LaFave and his family’s pioneering efforts in the Northwoods.
 The stories spurred his interest to discover more about the LaFave’s impact on local history, the growth of LaFave’s Island Lake Resort and details about the rise and fall of Busswell.
-Forrie has generously shared with the us many of those stories along with photos, journaled family accounts and helped identify the earliest family landholdings on old maps of the area.
+Forrie has generously shared with the us many of those stories along with photos and journaled family accounts as well as helped identify the earliest family landholdings on old maps of the area.